 Sync your files and folders conveniently with SyncToy 2.0 between different locations.
 If you are a Windows user, this program is the just right option for you that helps you sync your files locally.
 Files like, photos can be easily shared across computers while it also helps backup file copies.

 With the addition of the smart drive letter detection that identifies your thumb drive even if it’s designated a different letter every time, the application has moved a step higher.
 This is a freeware that not only works for Windows, but you can also sync your Tunes library across computers.
 Some of its notable features are:

-- True Folder Sync helps sync folder creation, renaming and removal for all of the tools actions;
+- True Folder Sync helps sync folder creation, renaming and removal for all of the actions of the tool;

 - You can now exclude files and folders based on name with either fuzzy or exact matching;

 - Helps rule out files based on more than one file characteristics;